 Sitting right alongside E. Pellicci in terms of the best traditional cafes London can offer, Regency Cafe is another old-school breakfast institution.
 Serving city punters since 1946, an art deco exterior, gingham curtains, photo framed walls and extra portions of baked beans continue to be a winning formula.
 It’s also been a popular destination in the media over the years, appearing in films such as Layer Cake and Rocketman, and featuring in Japanese Vogue.
 Regency Cafe is located in Pimlico, an ideal neighbourhood for visiting the annual Chelsea Flower Show.
 We love this light-filled space in the neighbourhood.

 Since its opening in 2010, Dishoom has quickly become a favourite in the city.
 Presently, no matter what night of the week you try and visit, there will be a long queue snaking out of the door.
 Another ingenious way to try their delicious food is to go at breakfast time, the menu of which is fresh and innovative.
 They have a vegan take on the full English, the Vegan Bombay – an innovative yet tradition-inspired alternative to London's best English breakfasts.

-The Full Nelson@thefullnelsondeptford
+The Full Nelson

-On the other end of the scale, Hawksmoor Guildhall serves up an incredibly hearty full english in a high-end restaurant setting.
+On the other end of the scale, Hawksmoor Guildhall serves up an incredibly hearty full English in a high-end restaurant setting.
 More widely recognised for their high quality meat, popular with the city crowd, their inventive take on the breakfast classic is just as impressive.
-Order the breakfast for two to share, arriving on a chrome iron serving plate, it has all the trimmings of a traditional full english, complete with additional items such as short-rib bubble and squeak and grilled bone marrow.
+Order the breakfast for two to share: arriving on a chrome iron serving plate, it has all the trimmings of a traditional full English, complete with additional items such as short-rib bubble and squeak and grilled bone marrow.